Sampo (film): Plot

-Lemminkäinen and Ilmarinen are reunited with Annikki and they set sail for Kalevala.
-Lemminkäinen is upset when he is informed that the people of Kalevala will never be able to reap the benefits of the Sampo and dives into the sea to swim back and recover it.
-Back in Pohjola, Lemminkäinen releases the mist from the prison Louhi has placed it in and it covers the whole land.
-When the mist clears the Sampo has gone and Lemminkäinen is on a boat heading back to Kalevala.
-His boat is wrecked on the ocean surface when Louhi orders that the wind be set free, and the Sampo is destroyed and Lemminkäinen presumed lost.
-Lemminkäinen manages to swim back to Kalevala and manages to return a small piece of the Sampo, which Väinämöinen announces will bring great prosperity and joy to the people of the land.
+Lemminkäinen and Ilmarinen are reunited with Annikki.
+They set sail for Kalevala.
+Lemminkäinen is upset when he is informed the people of Kalevala will never be able to reap the benefits of the Sampo.
+He dives into the sea to swim back and recover it.
+Back in Pohjola, Lemminkäinen releases the mist from the prison Louhi has placed it in, and it covers the whole land.
+When the mist clears, the Sampo has gone and Lemminkäinen is on a boat heading back to Kalevala.
+His boat is wrecked on the ocean surface when Louhi orders that the wind be set free.
+The Sampo is destroyed and Lemminkäinen presumed lost.
+He manages to swim back to Kalevala and returns a small piece of the Sampo, which Väinämöinen announces will bring great prosperity and joy to the people of the land.
 Lemminkäinen and Annikki marry and a great feast and dance is arranged.
 However, Louhi, angry at the betrayal, comes to Kalevala and steals their sun.
 Returning it to Pohjola, she locks it in a deep mountain cave.

-As Kalevala is plunged into perpetual darkness things look very bleak.
-However, Lemminkäinen is still hopeful, he asks Ilmarinen to forge a new sun, which he begins work on.
-But wise old Väinämöinen informs him it's futile and that they must go to Pohjola and recover the sun by force.
-Väinämöinen tells the people this battle will be fought using kantele and not bladed weapons.
+Kalevala is plunged into perpetual darkness.
+However, Lemminkäinen is still hopeful.
+He asks Ilmarinen to forge a new sun.
+But wise old Väinämöinen informs him it's futile, that they must go to Pohjola and recover the sun by force.
+Väinämöinen tells the people this battle will be fought using kantele, not bladed weapons.
 The people of Kalevala prepare by cutting trees and bringing all precious metals to Ilmarinen to forge the strings.
-When the two people (Kalevala and Pohjola) meet on a frozen lake for battle, Väinämöinen begins playing and the trolls of Louhi begin to drift to sleep.
-Louhi tries in vain to get them to fight, but she fails and her trolls fall down unconscious.
-Louhi then sends her magic cape to kill the people of Kalevala but it is beaten down into a hole in the ice.
+When Kalevala and Pohjola meet on a frozen lake for battle, Väinämöinen begins playing.
+The trolls of Louhi begin to drift to sleep.
+Louhi tries in vain to get them to fight, but she fails.
+Her trolls fall down unconscious.
+Louhi then sends her magic cape to kill the people of Kalevala, but it is beaten down into a hole in the ice.
 Lemminkäinen marches up to the mountain which contains the sun, and Louhi turns herself into stone in fear.
 Lemminkäinen slices the stone door of the mountain open with his sword, releasing the sun to shine over the lands of Kalevala.